sergiusens/snappy-docs/build-snaps/node.md

 ### Metadata

-The `snapcraft.yaml` starts with a small amount of human-readable metadata, which usually can just be lifted from the GitHub description or project README.md.
+The `snapcraft.yaml` starts with a small amount of human-readable metadata, which usually can be lifted from the GitHub description or project README.md.
 This data is used in the presentation of your app in the snap store.
 The `summary:` can not exceed 79 characters.
 You can use a pipe with the `description:` to declare a multi-line description.

 ```yaml
 name: wethr